kuldeepsinhraj/COSMIC/README.md

 ## Machine Learning

-This section (coming soon) will include pre-trained ML models for predicting solvent properties relevant to CO₂ER: CO₂ solubility, viscosity, ionization potential, and electron affinity.
+This section includes pre-trained ML models for predicting solvent properties relevant to CO₂ER: CO₂ solubility, viscosity, ionization potential, and electron affinity.

-Each model will be trained on computed datasets using four classes of descriptors:
+Each model is trained on computed datasets using four classes of descriptors:
 - RDKit molecular descriptors
 - Mordred chemical descriptors
-- DFT-based descriptors (e.g., HOMO, LUMO, charge)
+- DFT-based descriptors
-- COSMO-RS-derived thermodynamic features
+- COSMO-RS-derived descriptors

 ---

 ## DFT Computed Properties

 ### Binding_Energy
 DFT-calculated binding energies for solvent–CO₂ complexes.
-Stored in raw JSON format, including all metadata and convergence details.
+Stored in raw JSON format, including all metadata.

 ### Electron_Affinity
-DFT-computed electron affinity values for each solvent.
-Includes frontier orbital data and solvent geometries.
+Raw JSON files containing DFT calculations of the solvent electron affinity, including all associated metadata.

 ### Ionization_Potentials
-DFT-computed ionization potentials for each solvent.
-Includes both vertical and adiabatic IP values, where applicable.
+Raw JSON files containing DFT calculations of the solvent ionization potentials, including all associated metadata.

 ### DFT_Computed_Properties.csv
-Consolidated table of 13 molecular properties from DFT, including HOMO/LUMO energies, SCF energy, dipole moment, polarizability, and Mulliken charges.
+Consolidated table of 13 molecular properties from DFT, including HOMO/LUMO energies, SCF energy, dipole moment, polarizability, charges and more.

 ---

 ## Scripts

-- `run_md.py`: Automates LAMMPS-based MD simulations using MISPR for systems with [TBA⁺][BF₄⁻] and CO₂ in various solvents.
+- `run_md.py`: script for running the automated MD simulations of the electrolyte systems composed of 0.1 M [TBA⁺][BF₄⁻] salt and 0.1 M CO₂ in various solvents system using MISPR
-- `run_ip_ea.py`: Automates IP and EA calculations using Gaussian via MISPR.
+- `run_ip_ea.py`: script for running the automated IP and EA simulations of the solvents system using MISPR.
-- `run_be.py`: Automates binding energy calculations between solvents and CO₂.
+- `run_be.py`: script for running the automated binding energy simulations solvents system using MISPR.
 ---

 ## XYZ Files

 XYZ format geometry files of DFT-optimized solvent molecules.
-Useful for visualization or preparing inputs for other simulation workflows.

 ---